 Like the more premium Q5 Max, this keyboard is part of a wider V Max lineup.
 We recommend any of these variants as they share the same basic construction and set of features; the major difference is their size and layout.
 Each variant is also designed to be easy to configure to your needs.
 Everything from the internal hardware components to the software and firmware is customizable, making these keyboards a great budget-friendly base to start with if you're planning on tinkering with your build and adding and removing components over time.
 If wireless connectivity isn't your priority, we recommend checking out the original Keychron V Series keyboards.
 These wired-only models are typically available for cheaper and also come in a variety of sizes and layouts.

 For an even cheaper option, we recommend the ROYAL KLUDGE RK61.
 This lightweight keyboard has a tiny footprint, making it a great companion for smaller workspaces or use on the go.
 It's a wireless unit that supports multi-device pairing with up to three devices using Bluetooth, so you don't have to worry about cables except when charging.
-Speaking of charging, this keyboard's major weak point is its battery life—although it can last up to 10 hours before recharging.
+Speaking of charging, this keyboard's major weak point is its battery life—it lasts up to 10 hours before recharging.
 While this keyboard doesn't offer the same premium-feeling build quality as some of the options above, it does have a hot-swappable PCB, which means you can pull out the stock switches and replace them with switches you prefer to control how your keyboard feels and sounds.

 A hot-swappable PCB also allows you to easily replace broken or malfunctioning switches without soldering anything, which can increase the life span of your keyboard.
 You can also buy a few different variants of this keyboard with various wireless connectivity options and backlighting colors.
 These options can help you save money if you don't need RGB lighting or a USB receiver.